Soundmoney254/Superheroes-code-challenge/README.md

 # Hero Powers -- API Backend
 The Hero Powers API Backend is a Ruby on Rails application that provides a centralized system for managing hero powers.
-It allows event managers in the music industry to efficiently organize and manage multiple heroes and their powers.
-With this API, event managers can track and search powers, update power information, add new powers, and obtain real-time power statistics.
+With this API one can add new powers, and obtain real-time power statistics.

 ## Built With:
 1. Ruby: Provides the base classes and logic for the application.